Judslat/P2VPFLASH/README.md

+THIS IS IMPORTANT, THE TOOL MUST BE INSTALLED IN THE SET DIRECTORY C:\USER OR THE TOOL WILL NOT WORK

 This is the Phantom 2 Vision Plus Flashing tool this is designed only for the above quad and no others